 Other Life Safety Equipment such as fire extinguishers and generators may also be part of a building’s safety features, ensuring occupant safety.

-The purpose of this section is to provide information for fire protection systems.
-This information includes what the above components do and requirements to ensure proper function.
-Other information includes reporting fire safety concerns and training request.
-Important information that we would like you to take from this reading may include the following:
+The purpose of this section is to provide information regarding fire protection systems.
+This information includes what different components do and requirements to ensure proper function.
+Other information includes reporting fire safety concerns and training requests.
+Important information that we would like you to take from this reading includes the following:

 A fire door serves as a barrier to limit the spread of fire and restrict the movement of smoke.
 Unless held open by the automatic systems, fire doors should always remain closed.
 Fire doors are normally located in stairwells, corridors, and other areas required by Fire Code.
 The door, door frame, locking mechanism, and closure are rated between 20 minutes and three hours.
 A fire door rating indicates how long the door assembly can withstand heat.